A new spin on community sport

 Instead of focusing on the success of individual players, Team Indigenous looks to use sport as a vessel for positive benefits for the community as a whole.

-A man wearing a beige cricket shirt stands outdoors holding a young child
+A man wearing a beige cricket shirt holds a young child

 ‘We use sport as a tool to access funding to do community-based projects.
 So instead of seeking funding for a single kid going away for big representative opportunities we look at how we can fund a cricket net for all the kids to use,’ says Robert.